aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 ```

-# This email will be used to create the initial store manager user in the system
+# email for the initial store manager user in the system
-EMAIL=your-email@example.com

-PARENT_DOMAIN_NAME=XXX.dev
-DOMAIN_NAME=retail.XXX.dev
+EMAIL=your-email@anycompany.com
+# parent domain (if used with sub-domain)
+PARENT_DOMAIN_NAME=anycompany.dev
+# domain of the wbesite
+DOMAIN_NAME=retail.anycompany.dev
-# wildcard certificate for sub-domain e.g. *.retail.huthmac.people.amazon.dev for the backend
+# wildcard certificate for sub-domain e.g. *.retail.anycompany.dev for the backend
 CERTIFICATE_ARN='XXX'
-# certificate for domain e.g. retail.huthmac.people.amazon.dev
+# certificate for domain e.g. retail.anycompany.dev
 WEB_CERTIFICATE_ARN='XXX'

 # AWS Configuration